EMeyerLab/ipdtools/README.md

 - Any C/C++ compiler correctly installed

+> Works well on Ubuntu 18.04 LTS.
+Should work well on MacOS.
+Windows might not work because of some uncorrected .dll

 # Installation

 ipdtools can be installed with **pip**, which is automatically distributed with any version of python